Nathy Peluso: Early life

-Peluso was born on 12 January 1995, in Luján, Argentina.
+Natalia Peluso was born on 12 January 1995, in Luján, Argentina.
 She is the first daughter of Hernán Peluso, a psychologist, and Laura Raquel Melano, an English-language teacher and children books writer.
 Her younger sister named Sofía is a rapper, who performs using the stage name Sofía Gabanna.
 Peluso has Italian ancestry.
 After living shortly in Luján, her mother's hometown, she was raised in the Saavedra neighborhood in Buenos Aires.
 While growing up she listened to a variety of artists like Ella Fitzgerald and Ray Charles, as well as artists such as João Gilberto, Ray Barretto, or Atahualpa Yupanqui.
 Peluso said that she was nicknamed "Nati" when growing up but later changed it to "Nathy" for her musical career.

-In 2004, at nine Peluso immigrated to Spain with her family due to the Argentine great depression.
+In 2004, at the age of nine Peluso immigrated to Spain with her family due to the Argentine great depression.
 She first resided in Alicante.
-She practiced rhythmic gymnastics for nine years as a child, though she left due to negative comments from teachers about her weight.
+She practiced rhythmic gymnastics for nine years as a child, though she stopped due to negative comments from teachers about her weight.
 At the age of 16, she began to perform at hotels and restaurants in Torrevieja, mainly performing classic songs by Frank Sinatra, Etta James and Nina Simone.
 As a teenager, she began uploading versions to her YouTube channel.
 She moved to Murcia shortly after, where she entered the city's local university to study for a degree in audiovisual communication.
 After leaving the degree program, she moved to Madrid to study fine arts at the King Juan Carlos University.
-She specialized in pedagogy of visual arts and dance.
+She specialized in the pedagogy of visual arts and dance.
 While studying, she worked in the hospitality industry as a waitress at VIPS and Domino's Pizza, among others.
 After leaving her studies, she moved to Barcelona, where she currently resides.
-Additionally, she also wrote instant poetry as an income, which caused her an interest in hip-hop music after meeting producers of the genre.
+Additionally, she also wrote instant poetry as a source of income, which led to an interest in hip-hop music after meeting producers of the genre.